Jhijhiya: Performance

-The dance is performed by the people of Mithila and Bhojpuri regions, located in present-day Indian state of Bihar and Madhesh province of Nepal.
+The dance is performed by the people of Mithila region of India and Nepal.
 The dance is performed every evening from the day of Ghatasthapana to Bijaya Dashami.
 It is believed that this dance is performed to protect one's children and society from witches.
 It is believed that the ritual was initiated to reduce the influence of the witches' magic upon one's family.
 Women dance with a clay pot on their head.
 Multiple holes are made inside the pot and a lamp is kept inside it.
 There is also a popular belief that if a witch succeeds in counting the holes in the pot placed on a woman's head, the dancing woman will die immediately.

 After dancing at a holy site on the first day of Dusshera, Jhijhiya formally begins.
 After the formal beginning of the Jhijhiya dance, there is a tradition of going from house to house and showing the dance.
 The dancers then ask the owner of the house for grains and food for the offering on the final day.
 On the day of Vijayadashami, final prayers are performed and the collected grains and money is used to organize a feast.

 Jhijhiya song

 The dance has its own type of songs and rhythms.
 The dance is performed by rotating round and round at a fixed place while singing the Jhijhiya songs.
-The songs are in either Maithili or Bhojpuri.
 The songs are accompanied by music from folk instruments such as Dhol, Manjira, etc. There are two types of songs sung while performing the dance.
 The first one is a song in praise of the goddess and the second song is sung for the protection against the witches and dark magic.

 A verse of Jhijhiya song in Maithili language, with the English translation, is given below: